 The DMG Sensing Image Range Axis LUT element is defined in 9.4.2.323 (DMG Sensing Image Range Axis LUT element).
-It is present in the present in the Sensing Measurement Setup Response frame if the Status code is set to SUCCESS.
+It is present in the Sensing Measurement Setup Response frame if the Status code is set to SUCCESS.
 Otherwise, it is not present.

 The DMG Sensing Image Doppler Axis LUT element is defined in 9.4.2.324 (DMG Sensing Image Doppler Axis LUT element).
 It is present in the present in the Sensing Measurement Setup Response frame if the Status code is set to SUCCESS.
 Otherwise, it is not present